5 Gentle Steps for Handling a Loved One’s Belongings After Their Passing

 3. Find Meaningful Ways to Share

-Sometimes, the most healing thing you can do is to share treasured items with others who also loved the person.
+Sometimes, the most healing thing you can do is share treasured items with others who also loved the person.
 A cozy sweater, a handwritten recipe, or a favorite book can become powerful reminders of connection.

 4. Capture the Memories, Not Just the Items